-- Attend all seminars, presentations, or panels dealing with creative writing pedagogy
+- Attendance of all seminars, presentations, or panels dealing with creative writing pedagogy; and

-- Five additional residency learning activities (seminars, presentations, panels, roundtables, etc. Attendance at faculty and student readings does not fulfill this requirement.)
+- Five additional residency learning activities (seminars, presentations, panels, roundtables, etc. and attendance at faculty and student readings does not fulfill this requirement).

 Post-MFA students are strongly encouraged to generate a list of possible teaching placements (locations and supervisor contact information) before beginning in the program, and to bring it to the first on-campus residency.
 Students with a list of possible placements prior to Stage I will be able to make the best use of their first on-campus residency.

 The first three requirements listed above may have been fulfilled by AULA MFA students at previous residencies.